-3. Soya import ban from Russia 2022
+3. Soya import ban from Russia

-2. Soy meal import to Switzerland
+2. Imports of soya extraction meal into Switzerland

 Our promises for the future

 With joint commitment and perseverance in the sustainable procurement of soya, the SNS has been able to achieve a great deal.
 This level must be maintained in the future.
 We will also be dealing with these issues in the coming years: